Yesterday, three separate gym owners called me to ask, “How do I sell my gym?”

 You can write a blog post or film a video.
 Then share the link on your amplifiers (social media).
 Remember: Your number one goal on social media is to get people off social media and onto your website.

-Two-Brain clients: Download your step-by-step social media playbook from the Roadmap: Audience Building, Milestone 2.
+Two-Brain clients: Download your step-by-step social media playbook from the Growth ToolKit: Audience Building, Milestone 2.

 Today’s Prompt—“I know I should lift weights, but I don’t want to bulk up.”